davestewart/davestewart-content/content/blog/productivity/workflowy-inboxes/index.md

 ## Wrapping up

-Creating Inboxes is actually quite straightforward – even if it feels back to front – but the housekeeping benefits are real.
+Creating Inboxes is actually quite straightforward – even if it feels back-to-front – but the housekeeping benefits are real.

 ### Steps